 Rights of Accumulation

-An investor who does not have enough money to qualify for a breakpoint either by a one-time purchase or by signing a letter of intent may qualify for a breakpoint by buying enough shares over a long period of time—rights of accumulation.
+An investor who does not have enough money to qualify for a breakpoint either by a one-time purchase or by signing a letter of intent may qualify for a breakpoint by buying enough shares over a long duration — rights of accumulation.
 There is no time limit.
 When the investor purchases more shares that, combined with what he has already invested, is enough to qualify for a breakpoint, then the investor pays the reduced sales load for those shares, but only on the shares just purchased.
 The reduced sales load does not apply to prior purchases.
-However, in contrast to the letter of intent qualification, rights of accumulation does take into account market appreciation.
-Thus, if an investor wanted to make another investment to qualify for a breakpoint at $20,000, and he has $10,000 invested, and $1,000 additional earned by market appreciation, if he had signed a letter of intent that covered the initial $10,000 purchase, he would have to invest an additional $10,000 plus fees to qualify for the reduced sales load, but he would get a reduced sales load on his entire investment.
+However, in contrast to the letter of intent qualification, rights of accumulation does account for market appreciation.
+Thus, if an investor wanted to make another investment to qualify for a breakpoint at $20,000, and he has $10,000 invested, and $1,000 additional earned by market appreciation, if he had signed a letter of intent that covered the initial $10,000 purchase, he must invest an additional $10,000 plus fees to qualify for the reduced sales load, but he would get a reduced sales load on his entire investment.
 If he wanted to qualify through rights of accumulation with his purchase, he would only have to invest $9,000 plus fees, but the reduced sales load would only apply to the $9,000 purchase.

 No Load Mutual Fund Fees

 No load funds do not charge a front-end sales charge or a deferred sales charge, such as a CDSC.
-NASD rules also require that the 12b-1 fees not exceed 0.25% of the fund's average annual net assets in order to call itself a no load fund.
+To be called a no load fund, FINRA rules also require that the 12b-1 fees not exceed 0.25% of the fund's average annual net assets.
 No load funds can, however, charge purchase, redemption, exchange, and account fees.

 Purchase Fee

-A purchase fee is sometimes charged when shareholders buy shares.
-Unlike a front-end sales load, a purchase fee is paid to the fund—not to a broker—to defray some of the fund's costs associated with the purchase.
+A purchase fee is sometimes charged when shareholders buy shares that is paid to the fund — not to the broker — to defray some of the fund's costs associated with the purchase.

 Exchange Fee

-A fee imposed sometimes if shareholders exchange (transfer) their shares to another fund within the same fund group or family of funds.
+A fee that is sometimes imposed if shareholders exchange their shares for shares of another fund within the same fund group or family of funds.

 Account Fee